-This policy will be reviewed and updated annually by SLT.
-During the course of the academic year SLT will monitor and evaluate the implementation of the whole school literacy policy using a variety of methods including: lesson observations, work sampling, scrutiny of subject development plans and literacy team meetings.
+This policy should be reviewed and updated annually by SLT.
+During the course of the academic year SLT should will monitor and evaluate the implementation of the whole school literacy policy using a variety of methods including: lesson observations, work sampling, scrutiny of subject development plans and literacy team meetings.

-Agreed by SLT May 2019
+Agreed by SLT May 2020

-Next review: May 2020 (Annual)
+Next review: May 2021 (Annual)